 In Tamworth, various priests and laypersons knew that that Farrell was a danger to children.
-For example, according to a church report (compiled for the church in 2012-13 by Anthony Whitlam QC), there are two letters in the diocesan records protesting to Bishop J Kennedy about F's proposed appointment to Tamworth.
+For example, according to a church report (compiled for the church in 2012-13 by Antony Whitlam QC), there are two letters in the diocesan records protesting to Bishop J Kennedy about F's proposed appointment to Tamworth.
 Whitlam reported:

-Reverend Gerard Hanna, who was Father F's superior at the Tamworth parish, is a significant figure in the Father F story.
-Hanna was born in the early 1950s, around the same time as Father F. They both grew up in the town of Armidale and attended school there.
-Hanna, who came from a high-profile Armidale business family, became a priest and served in the Moree parish in the late 1970s (before Father F arrived there).
+Reverend Gerard Hanna, who was Father Farrell's superior at the Tamworth parish, is a significant figure in the Farrell story.
+Hanna, like Farrell, grew up in the town of Armidale and attended school there.
+Hanna, who came from a high-profile Armidale business family, was ordained as a priest in 1968 and served in the Moree parish in the late 1970s (before Father Farrell arrived there).
 Later, after being at the Tamworth parish, Hanna served as the vicar-general (that is, chief administrator) of the Armidale diocese) and was given the title of "Monsignor" Hanna.
 In 2002 he became the bishop of Wagga Wagga (covering the Riverina region in southern New South Wales).
 Therefore, Hanna is now one of the leaders of the Catholic Church in Australia.
 He must know a great deal about the story of John Joseph Farrell.

-Tamworth was not Father F's final parish.
+Tamworth was not Farrell's final parish.
 The church allowed him to continue working in other parishes until 1991, thereby giving him priestly access to more children.
 By the end of 1991, it was ten years since he had begun working as a priest.